make a donation

 64th Year (2020)

 The following ONGOING activitiies / programs / projects have been delayed in 2020 due to the Coronavirus Pandemic.
-Broward County, Florida, has transferred ownership of approximately 60 acres of wetlands habitat at Port Everglades, including a successful 16.5-acre Wetland Enhancement project, to the State of Florida for its permanent protection as a conservation area.
+Broward County, Florida, has transferred ownership of approximately 60 acres of wetland habitat at Port Everglades, including a successful 16.5-acre Wetland Enhancement project, to the State of Florida for its permanent protection as a conservation area.
 In addition, the State signed a memorandum of understanding with the South Florida Audubon Society to manage the conservation area.
 The land transfer completes a critical component of the Port Everglades Southport Turning Notch Extension project that will increase berth space for cargo ships at the berth-constrained seaport.
 SFAS with funding from FPL (Florida Power and Light) has developed a proposal for a viewing area adjacent to the urban conservation easement at Port Everglades so that small groups of students can be brought on-site for outreach / education.
-LONG TERM – fundraising for development of the viewing area requires at least 3-5 years.
+LONG TERM – fundraising for the development of the viewing area requires at least 3-5 years.

 63rd Year (2019)